Lowri Morgan

-Lowri Morgan is a Welsh television presenter, adventurer and ultra marathon runner.
+Lowri Morgan (born 29 January 1975) is a Welsh television presenter, adventurer and ultra marathon runner.
 She has presented S4C's coverage of the World Rally Championship, BBC's Rugby flagship show Scrum V and the magazine show Uned 5.
 Morgan is one of a handful of athlete to have completed the notoriously difficult 350-mile 6633 Ultra in the Arctic and the Amazon Ultra Marathon which were both filmed for documentaries.
 She has also visited the site of RMS Titanic for a television documentary.

 Biography

 Morgan is originally from Gowerton in Swansea Wales and was educated at Ysgol Gyfun Gŵyr.
 She was also a track and field runner and was part of the Swansea Harriers Athletics Club and ran in 1500 meters events.
 Morgan attended Cardiff University and studied music.
 Morgan played right-wing on the university's rugby team having been called on to replace an injured player.
 She played on the Welsh national women's team but pulled her cruciate ligaments out of her tibia and doctors had to remove a torn knee cartridge, causing her to spend the next year using a wheelchair.